Monotone max-convolution and subordination functions for free max-convolution: Introduction

 This paper is organized as follows.
 In Section \ref{sec2}, we study the spectral maximum of monotonically independent random variables and prove Theorem \ref{main1}.
 In Section \ref{sec3}, we construct subordination functions for free max-convolution.
 Finally, we establish a proof of Theorem \ref{main2}.
+In Section \ref{sec4}, we establish the Boolean analogue of Section \ref{sec3} and finally prove Theorem \ref{main3}.